Force HTTPS

 • This feature adds a small lock-in to the platform as it depends on Scalingo’s infrastructure.
 If that is something you want to avoid, you can implement it at the application level.
 Libraries exist for most languages and framework to create the exact same behavior.
 Here are a few examples:

-• In case of not GET request, tools (browers, Postman, language libraries, …) may not follow the RFC and will request GET on the redirection.
+• In case of requests different than GET, tools (browsers, language libraries, Postman…) may not follow the RFC and may request GET on the redirection.

 If the 301 status code is received in response to a request other than GET or HEAD, the user agent MUST NOT automatically redirect the request unless it can be confirmed by the user, since this might change the conditions under which the request was issued.